oracle-livelabs/oracle-health/smart-on-fhir/4-apex-logic/apex-logic.md

    ![Format axes y to represent data correctly](images/change-y-axes.png)

-5. Enable charts **Legend** by clicking on the chart region "Chance of heart attack or stroke" and in the Attributes under Legend check **Show**
+5. Enable charts **Legend** by clicking on the chart region "Chance of heart attack or stroke" and in the Attributes under Legend check **Show**.

   ![Enable chart legend](images/enable-legend.png)